President’s speeches, letters, and articles

 - Bill Jenkins, human resources consultant

 - Keith Karoly, Judicial Board adviser and Laurens N. Ruben Professor of Biology

-- Nigel Nicholson, Walter Mintz Professor of Classics and former dean of the faculty
+- Nigel Nicholson, Walter Mintz Professor of Greek, Latin, and Ancient Mediterranean Studies and former dean of the faculty

 - Michelle Rogers, Title IX investigator

 - Chris Toutain, Title IX/504 coordinator